 (b) Defending against a Plaintiff’s claim.

-If you are considering civil litigation, you may wish to contact our office and make an appointment to see one of our solicitors in our Sydney office.
+If you are considering civil litigation, you may wish to contact our firm by telephone on (02) 9233 4048 or email at firstname.lastname@example.org and make an appointment to see one of our solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.